 Elaine Woo’s poetry collection, Cycling with the Dragon, champions the virtue of “smallness”—characters marginalized for their age or status struggle to overcome the limitations imposed upon them by society.
 Woo is a poet, librettist, and non-fiction writer based in North Vancouver, BC.
-Her work appears in Arc Poetry Magazine, Shy: An Anthology (recipient of a 2014 silver medal at the Independent Publisher Book Awards (IPPY), in the anthology category), V6A: Writing from Vancouver’s Downtown Eastside (a finalist for the City of Vancouver Award in 2012), The Enpipe Line, Ricepaper, and more.
+Her work appears in Arc Poetry Magazine, Shy: An Anthology (recipient of a 2014 silver medal at the Independent Publisher Book Awards), V6A: Writing from Vancouver’s Downtown Eastside (finalist for the 2012 City of Vancouver Book Award), The Enpipe Line, Ricepaper, and more.
 Her art song collaboration with Daniel Marshall, Night-time Symphony, won a Boston Metro Opera festival prize in 2013.
 She is also a 2014 recipient of World Poetry’s Empowered Poet award.
 Cycling with the Dragon is her first book.

 Kayla Czaga’s poetry collection, For Your Safety Please Hold On, moves in thematic focus from family, to girlhood, to adulthood, and is permeated by Czaga’s lively voice and quick-witted, playful language.
 The irrepressible energy of her poems, paired with their complex balancing act between light and dark, humour and melancholy, innocence and danger, make this collection an extraordinary first book.
 Several of the poems have received awards from literary journals across Canada.
 Czaga grew up in Kitimat and now lives in Vancouver, BC, where she recently earned her MFA in Creative Writing at UBC.